brianhouse/braid/docs/content.md

 #### Universal Triggers

-For universal triggers, no argument can be supplied.
-But universal triggers are particularly useful for sets of changes, as defined in larger functions, or universal functions.
+For universal triggers, no thread argument can be supplied to the trigger function.
+And universal triggers operate via the underlying cycle at the global tempo.
+Otherwise, they are the same as thread triggers, and are particularly useful for sets of changes, as defined in larger functions, or universal functions.

     >>> t1 = Thread(1)
     >>> t1.chord = D, SUSb9